 Figure 6.3.2-1: Procedure for create an intent

-1. MnS Consumer sends a request to create an intent instance to MnS Producer with 'objectClass' and list of [Attribute,Value] for the new intent to be created.
-The detailed [Attribute,Value] see the concrete intent IOC defined in clause 6.2. 'objectClass' is the name for the concrete intent IOC.
+MnS Consumer sends a request to create an intent instance (see createMOI operation defined in TS 28.532 [3]) to MnS Producer with intent information for the new intent to be created.
+The detailed intent information see attributes (attribute which "isWritable" property is "True") of the concrete intent IOC defined in clause 6.2.

+Based on the received request, the MnS Producer creates the concrete intent instance (i.e. instance of intent IOC) and configure the new created intent MOI with the received intent information.

+MnS Producer sends a response (see createMOI operation defined in TS 28.532[3]) to the MnS Consumer with attribute "objectInstance" of the created intent instance.